dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0501.md

 ```c
 (foo :a 1 :b 2 :c 3) ==> ((:A 1 :B 2 :C 3) 1 2 3)
 ```

+7 Four standard functions take both &optional and &key arguments—READ-FROM-STRING, PARSE-NAMESTRING, WRITE-LINE, and WRITE-STRING.
+They were left that way during standardization for backward compatibility with earlier Lisp dialects.
+READ-FROM-STRING tends to be the one that catches new Lisp programmers most frequently—a call such as (read-from-string s :start 10) seems to ignore the :start keyword argument, reading from index 0 instead of 10.
+That’s because READ-FROM-STRING also has two &optional parameters that swallowed up the arguments :start and 10.

 ## 5.7 Function Return Values